MAPL-UFU/cpp-esp-mqtt/README.md

 # mqtt-esp-wifi

-Standalone component for easy wifi connect configuration in esp32.
+Standalone component for iteracting with mqtt libs in esp32.